hpcaitech/ColossalAI/docs/source/en/features/shardformer.md

 When training large transformer models such as LLaMa-2 70B or OPT 175B, model parallelism methods that divide a huge model into smaller shards, including tensor parallelism or pipeline parallism, are essential so as to meet the limitation of GPU memory.
 However, manually cutting model and rewriting its forward/backword logic could be difficult for users who are not familiar with distributed training.
-Meanwhile, the Huggingface transformers has gradually become users' first choice of model source, and most mainstream large models have been open-sourced in Huggingface model library.
+Meanwhile, the Huggingface transformers library has gradually become users' first choice of model source, and most mainstream large models have been open-sourced in Huggingface transformers model library.

 Out of this motivation, the ColossalAI team develops **Shardformer**, a feature that automatically does preparation of model parallelism (tensor parallelism/pipeline parallelism) for popular transformer models in HuggingFace.
 This module aims to make parallelization hassle-free for users who are not from the system background.
-Within a few lines of codes, users can turn a large pretrained Huggingface model into a state ready for distributed training.
+Within a few lines of codes, users can turn a model into a state ready for distributed training.
-Also, Shardformer can be configured to adopt some optimization tools for acceleration and memory saving during forward/backward pass.
+Also, Shardformer contains various optimization tools for acceleration and memory saving during forward/backward pass.

 ## How Shardformer Works

 Generally, Shardformer works through the following four kinds of *replacements*:

 1. Replacing original PyTorch module (e.g. `nn.Linear`, `nn.Embedding`) with a crafted distributed module.
 The distributed module keeps the same attributes as the original module but replaces the original parameters with distributed parameters.
 Also, new `forward` methods will replace original ones so as to execute distributed computation, such as linear layers' split /gather operations executed under tensor parallelism.
 Each distributed module implements its `from_native_module` static method to convert the PyTorch module to its corresponding distributed module.

 2. Replacing attributes of original Huggingface Transformers layers with appropriate attributes for distributed training.
 For example, when training LlaMa-2 with tensor parallel size as 2, the attribute `num_heads` of `LlamaDecoderLayer` (the number of attention heads in each layer) should be replaced with `model.config.num_attention_heads // 2`.

 3. Replacing the `forward` methods implemented by original Huggingface Transformers libraries with our customized `forward` methods.
 This replacement is essential for pipeline paralellism, where a customiozed function is needed to pass intermediate hidden states between different pipeline stages.
 Also, optimization methods such as flash attention or sequence parallel can be injected into the `forward` process through our customized `forward` method.

 4. Replacing the whole copy of model parameters and optimizer states with incomplete ones controlled by current device (this is why it's called Shardformer).
 By executing `ModelSharder.shard` method, current device will only keep the part of model parameters it's supposed to take care of.